Five Problems with Using End of Life (EOL) Hardware in the Data Center

 For IT infrastructure to remain compliant with regulatory standards, equipment must meet the required levels of protection and functionality espoused by each organization.
 This is particularly important for data centers operating in government and financial institutions where data breaches can result in severe legal consequences and penalties.

 The Bottom Line:

 Using EOL technology in data centers isn’t just problematic – it’s reckless.
 IT professionals responsible for maintaining uptime and health of the enterprise network need to be aware of the many risks associated with the use of dated equipment.
 They should proactively plan for the migration from EOL equipment to updated solutions.

-As an experienced provider of secure data access and management solutions for IoT and IT assets, Lantronix is here to help our customers choose the best IT management solution that fits their unique needs.
+As an experienced provider of secure data access and management solutions for IoT and IT assets, Lantronix is here to help our customers choose the best Out of Band Management (OOBM) solution that fits their unique needs.
 Whether it’s managing a few racks housed in a remote branch office or a large-scale data center, Lantronix IT infrastructure management solutions are designed to ensure cost-effective, robust and secure out-of-band management of the enterprise network.
 That’s why our solutions have been the preferred choice for some of the most recognizable financial services, telecommunications, retail, educational, networking, technology and government organizations worldwide.

 Looking to replace a product that’s been EOL’d?
 View the list below for viable Lantronix alternatives.